Miami Beach puts the art in offshore artificial reef

 Reefline is funded in part by the city of Miami Beach through a $5 million bond approved by voters.
 Caminos, the project's artistic director, is spearheading a campaign to raise $6 million more to fund its first phase.

-Caminos anticipates that completing the seven-mile-long project will take at least a decade.
+Caminos anticipates that completing the 7-mile-long project will take at least a decade.
 Part of the project will be an onshore marine learning center to educate visitors about the planet's endangered coral reefs.
 She says the underwater sculptures, covered by coral, are intended to be visible from the air as people fly into Miami.
-She's hopeful that one of the installations' next phase, a constellation of 57 giant sculpted starfish, may even one day become a symbol for the city.
+She's hopeful that one part of the installation's next phase, a constellation of 57 giant sculpted starfish, may even one day become a symbol for the city.

 Copyright 2025 NPR